BJP files complaint against Mamata Banerjee with EC over alleged threats | Politics

-Accusing West Bengal Chief Minister Mamata Banerjee of issuing threats to its supporters in her rallies, BJP has registered a complaint with the Election Commission over comments made by her.
+Accusing West Bengal Chief Minister Mamata Banerjee of threatening its supporters with unspecified action once paramilitary forces leave the state after the assembly polls, BJP has registered a complaint with the Election Commission over her comments.

-In its letter to the poll panel, BJP on Tuesday alleged, despite ''pro-active'' role of the commission, ''large- scale violence'' has been reported during past several days due to such utterances by the Trinamool Congress (TMC) chief.
+In its letter to the poll panel, BJP alleged, despite ''pro-active'' role of the commission, ''large-scale violence'' has been reported during past several days due to such utterances by the Trinamool Congress (TMC) chief.

-To back up its claim, the letter mentioned a widely circulated video of a meeting addressed by Banerjee at Nandigram on March 29.
+To back up its claim, the letter written on Tuesday mentioned a widely circulated video of a meeting addressed by Banerjee at Nandigram on March 29.

 ''In the meeting she said the central paramilitary forces will go one day, but she will stay in Bengal.
 Who will then save her rivals,'' the letter quoted Banerjee as saying.